Project summary

 Background to research

-Before you develop type 2 diabetes your body typically stops being able to use the insulin you make properly, known as insulin resistance.
+Before you develop type 2 diabetes your body typically stops being able to use the insulin you make properly.
+This is known as insulin resistance.

-We have millions of bacteria living in our gut, called our gut microbiome, which produce molecules and chemical messengers that can affect our health.
-One of conditions the microbiome has been linked to is insulin resistance, and so in turn type 2 diabetes.
+We have millions of bacteria living in our gut, called our gut microbiome.
+They produce molecules and chemical messengers that can affect our health, and have been linked to insulin resistance and type 2 diabetes.

 Research aims